surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 >Enter all the below information and click on **Save** to create a new Group.

 -**GroupName** Enter a gruop name.
--**Users** Select all the users for
+-**Users** Select all the users for gro

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODYyNTEwMzgyLDQ2NTc2NjgxNiwtOTc0Nj
+eyJoaXN0b3J5IjpbLTk4MDIzMTk1OCw0NjU3NjY4MTYsLTk3ND
-YwMTg3XX0=
+Y2MDE4N119
 -->